Elkantor/debug_log/README.md

 ```

-But as a classic "char*" parameter, you can do classical things like :
+You can do classical things like this too (because it's just a char*):

 ```C
 // in main.c file